jimfrenette/DnnAngular/README.md

-dnnangular
+DnnAngular
 ==========

-DotNetNuke Module with the AngularJS library
+DotNetNuke 7.x Module with the AngularJS library